 “As we look to create co-curricular experiences on campus, Innovate Carolina is creating a holistic approach for students as they go through their higher education experiences.
 Not only are students earning their degrees, they are also developing an entrepreneurial mindset and skillset.”

 Innovate Carolina, the campus-wide initiative for innovation and entrepreneurship, manages the program.
 As the Innovate Carolina team was working to build the University innovation and entrepreneurship (I&E) network over the past few years, it identified a gap in that network: beyond individual schools and departments, there wasn’t a campus-wide entrepreneurial program that allowed all students to directly apply for funding to pursue their ideas for making a positive economic and social difference.
-After connecting with alumnus and donor Jonathan Robertson, who became the driving force responsible for launching the program, the Dreamers-Who-Do program quickly gained momentum and continues to fuel positive, student-led ingenuity and impact.
+After connecting with alumnus and donor Johnathan Robertson, who became the driving force responsible for launching the program, the Dreamers-Who-Do program quickly gained momentum and continues to fuel positive, student-led ingenuity and impact.

 Students who participate in the Dreamers-Who-Do program have access to funding and support, including the ability to:

 · Travel abroad to study economic, social and cultural entrepreneurial systems.

 · Engage in learning experiences, including entrepreneurial events.